 We will also be filling in any gaps in the children’s learning to due the Covid-19 situation.

 The Multiplication Tables Check (MTC)

-This academic year, 2019-2020, all Y4 children were expected to have their multiplication skills formally tested in a new statutory test.
-However, all examinations were cancelled.
+This academic year, 2020-2021, we expect and are preparing to have their multiplication skills formally tested in the new statutory test.

 By regularly practising, children will develop their knowledge of multiplication tables in order to recall facts with precision and fluency.

-Our Science topic this term will be ‘Grouping Living Things’.
+Our Science topic this term will be ‘Electricity’.